6 Badass Content Writing Examples That Are Actually Useful

 You’ve got a few options here for writing a story that pulls your readers in and convinces them to buy while keeping things short (it’s somewhat different if you want it to really go in-depth here):

-Here’s what Crocs does with their OG clog:
+Here’s what Crocs does with their OG clog (this is also a great SEO content writing sample, by the way):

 This is the product description from their website: